ztyyLV/web-twain-docs/indepth/development/upgrade.md

 ## Update the resources files

-The resources files refer to the Resources folder in the installtion directory, C:\Program Files (x86)\Dynamsoft\Dynamic Web TWAIN SDK 17.0.
+The resources files refer to the Resources folder in the installation directory, C:\Program Files (x86)\Dynamsoft\Dynamic Web TWAIN SDK 17.0.
 For more details, you can check [here]({{site.about}}faqs.html#what-are-the-resources-files).

 ### Regular Web application